The square of a Hamilton cycle in randomly perturbed graphs: Proof overview

 Note that by requiring the edge $w_{t}x_{1}$ from $G(n,p)$ and adding another vertex $v_t$ joined to $u_{t},w_{t},x_{1},y_{1}$ in $G$, we get the square of a cycle on $t(k+1)$ vertices.
-However for parity reasons this may not cover all $n$ vertices.
+However for divisibility reasons this may not cover all $n$ vertices.
 Hence in order to find the square of a Hamilton cycle and for some additional technical reasons, our proof(s) will allow some of $F_1,\dots,F_t$ to be the squares of paths of different lengths.

-This decomposition of $C_n^2$ already justifies the probabilities that appear in Theorem~\ref{thm:main_small}: indeed, $n^{-(k-1)/(2k-3)}$ is the threshold in $G(n,p)$ for a linear number of copies of $P_k^2$ (by a standard application of Janson's inequality), while $n^{-(k-1)/(2k-3)} (\log n)^{1/(2k-3)}$ is the threshold in $G(n,p)$ for the existence of a $P_k^2$-factor (this follows from Theorem~\ref{thm:JKV}).
+This decomposition of $C_n^2$ already justifies the probabilities that appear in Theorem~\ref{thm:main_small}: indeed, $n^{-(k-1)/(2k-3)}$ is the threshold in $G(n,p)$ for a linear number of copies of $P_k^2$ (this follows from Lemma~\ref{lem:embedding}), while $n^{-(k-1)/(2k-3)} (\log n)^{1/(2k-3)}$ is the threshold in $G(n,p)$ for the existence of a $P_k^2$-factor (this follows from Theorem~\ref{thm:JKV}).